Breeannr180/react-portfolio/README.md

 Clone this repository to your local machine using the following command:

-bash
-Copy code
 git clone https://github.com/your-username/your-portfolio-repo.git

 Navigate to the project directory:

-bash
-Copy code
 cd project-directory

-Install the required dependencies using npm or yarn:
+Install the required dependencies using npm:

-bash
-Copy code
 npm install
-# or
-yarn install

 Start the development server:

-bash
-Copy code
 npm start
-# or
-yarn start

 Now you can access the project in your web browser at http://localhost:3000.

 ## Technologies Used